asanolab/tip_recognition/README.md

 It will plot figures of metrics and output metrics as csv.

 # Test
-Please change the dir of images to be tested in `test.py` according to your real dir.
+Currently please change the dir of images to be tested in `test.py` according to your real dir.

 ```
 cd image_classification_CNN